 Lunch: The beer-centric lunch-goer can do no better than hitting up Noble Beast Brewing Co. for an early-afternoon bite.
 Put it this way: if someone told you they knew of a place with a wide-ranging list of housemade beers that served a smoked kielbasa corndog, you’d probably want to try it out, right?
 Don’t be stupid.
 Of course you would.

 Afternoon: Keep tasting.
 There are always more beers to try.
 You’re still within walking distance from Masthead Brewing Company and Butcher and the Brewer, the only brewpub in the city that also doubles as working butcher shop.

 Dinner: OK, so the tasting tour is over.
 It’s time to hop over the Cuyahoga River to the historic Tremont neighborhood to visit one of the city’s most eclectic culinary neighborhoods.
 The dining brow in Tremont can range from high to low.
-Fat Cats, Dante and Parallax are on the upscale side, while neighborhood stalwarts Tremont Taphouse, Prosperity Social Club and Sokolowski’s cater to the more laid back.
+Fat Cats and Dante are on the upscale side, while neighborhood stalwarts Tremont Taphouse, and Prosperity Social Club cater to the more laid back.
 And maybe that’s just what you need as these 48 hours come to a close?